balram-kandoria/Direct-Method-Beam-Stress-Calculator/README.md

 12.)
 "Enter Node #'s X Reaction Force: " This is the x component of any reactions due to either a force/moment not location at a node or a distributed load across a element.

+13.)
+"Element # Area: " - Enter the cross-sectional area associated with the element.
+Note this program can only take in a constant area for element but it allows you to have  elements with different areas.

+14.)
+"Element # Elastic Modulus: " - Enter with appropriate units.

+15.)
+"Element # Moment of Inertia: " - Enter with appropriate units.

 All computational results are saved to a .txt file.

 Example Results: